Aggrathon/LudumDare45/README.md

-# Unnamed Ludum Dare 45 Entry
+# The Void Conjurer - Ludum Dare 45
-> This README need updating
+A deck-building card game that starts from a deck consisting of a single “void” card.
+The deck is enhanced by adding and upgrading cards and equipment.

+> `Tip:` Even if the basic cards seem useless they are needed for upgrading to better cards.

 ## Links